StuartLittlefair/wd_emulator/README.rst

-Tools for Interpolation and Emulation of  thgrids of theoretical model spectra, tailored to WD models in particular
+Tools for Interpolation and Emulation on grids of theoretical model spectra, tailored to WD models in particular
 -------------------------------------------------------------------------------------------------------------------

 License